Genivia/ugrep/README.md

            status is 0 even if an error occurred.

     GLOBBING
-           Globbing   is   used   by  options  --glob,  --include,  --include-dir, --include-from, --exclude, --exclude-dir, --exclude-from to match path- names and basenames.
-Globbing supports gitignore syntax and the corre- sponding matching rules.
-When a glob contains a  path  separator  `/', the pathname is matched.
+           Globbing  is  used  by options -g, --include, --include-dir, --include- from, --exclude, --exclude-dir, --exclude-from to match  pathnames  and basenames  in  recursive  searches.
+Globbing supports gitignore syntax and the corresponding matching rules.
+When a glob contains a path sep- arator  `/', the pathname is matched.
 Otherwise the basename of a file or directory is matched.
 For example, *.h matches foo.h and bar/foo.h. bar/*.h  matches  bar/foo.h but not foo.h and not bar/bar/foo.h.
 Use a leading `/' to force /*.h to match foo.h but  not  bar/foo.h.
 A  glob starting with a `!' is negated, i.e. does not match.

            Glob Syntax and Conventions